Anyolite/anyolite/README.md

 # Limitations

 * Currently, Anyolite does not work on Windows due to Crystal compiler bugs
+* Anyolite is only compatible with mruby 3 at the current time
 * Arrays and hashes are not directly supported
 * Symbols do not work due to their compiletime nature in Crystal
 * Splat arguments and arbitrary keywords are not possible due to their reliance on symbols